 Dates and times

-Combining playful, dynamic choreography with razor-sharp live performance, musicians and dancers blur their roles and break the rules as they explore the very human paradox at the root of all three pieces: our need to seek out order amongst disorder, and the urge to tear apart our self-imposed rules and restrictions and embrace the adventure of what lies beyond.
+Musicians and dancers blur their roles and break the rules in this new co-production exploring the very human paradox at the root of three extraordinary pieces of music: our need to seek out order amongst disorder, and our urge to tear it all apart.

 Including the live performance of

 Beethoven, Grosse Fugue

 Plus extracts from J. S. Bach, The Art of Fugue

 And preludes from Lutosławski, 13 Preludes and Fugue for Solo Strings